 The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
 Any subsequent proposed signage application would be separately examined in accordance with CEQA, as well as be required to comply with federal, State and County of Riverside policies and regulations governing biological or agency regulatory permitting issues.
 This would include compliance/consistency with the MSHCP and other wildlife agency requirements.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
+Moreover, any digital signs located within 300 feet of any areas identified for conservation would be limited to operate only from 6 am to 10 pm.
+This would reduce nighttime impacts within conservation areas.
 Thus, the proposed ordinance amendment would not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Conservation Community Plan, or other approved local, regional, or state conservation plan.
 Impacts are considered less than significant.

-Potentially Significant Impact Less than Significant with Mitigation Less Than Significant Impact No Impact Incorporated ппрасс b-d) Less Than Significant Impact
+b-d) Less Than Significant Impact